Skip to main content

 NATDMZ2-451

-All ports belonging to the WAN address will be directed to the internal network device at 192.168.1.6.
+All ports belonging to the WAN address will be redirected to the internal network device 192.168.1.6.

 • Port forwarding and DMZ cannot be used simultaneously.